-electric guitar, percussion, and electronics
+electric guitar, percussion, and electronics (click here for the version for piano and percussion)

 The Living Earth Show